jeapostrophe/reach-examples/crowdfunding/readme.md

 ### Contribute again

 The candidate does not yet allow a contributor to contribute more than once.
-See `contributorApi.reportContributed` in [index.rsh](index.rsh).
+See `contributorApi.reportContributed` in [index.mjs](index.mjs).

 ### Start from now